- Public Education

 - News and Publications

-Note: if you don't own your property, you need to get written permission to burn from the property owner.
+If you don't own your property: You need to get written permission to burn from the property owner.
 The property owner must fill out and sign this form:

 Fax (905) 878 5914